yecril71pl/cpp-docs.pl-pl/docs/standard-library/multiset-class.md

 ### <a name="remarks"></a>Uwagi

-Typ `reverse_iterator` służy do iteracji w odwrotnym zestawie wielokrotności.
+Typ `reverse_iterator` jest używany do iteracji w odwrotnej postaci zestawu wielokrotnego.

 ### <a name="example"></a>Przykład